-Full TitleA Phase II Study of IL-1 Receptor Antagonist Anakinra to Prevent Severe Neurotoxicity and Cytokine Release Syndrome in Patients Receiving CD19-Speciifc Chimeric Antigen Receptor (CAR) T Cells
+Full TitleA Phase II Study of IL-1 Receptor Antagonist Anakinra to Prevent Severe Neurotoxicity and Cytokine Release Syndrome in Patients Receiving CD19-Specific Chimeric Antigen Receptor (CAR) T Cells And to Treat Systemic Inflammation Associated with COVID-19

 CAR T-cell treatment is a type of immunotherapy.
 The treatment involves using a patient’s own T cells (a type of white blood cell) and genetically modifying them in the laboratory to recognize a protein on cancer cells.
 The modified T cells, known as CAR T cells, are then returned to the patient to find and kill cancerous cells throughout the body.